 Similar to what I discussed in my Lower Sugar Cereals for Kids guide, for posts like this, there has to be a cutoff.
 Otherwise, the list would be too large and overwhelming.
 Similarly, this is not an all-inclusive list.
 There are just too many options out there to cover them all.

-So here are the criteria I used for my list:
+So what are the best granola bars for kids?
+Here are the criteria I used for my list:

 7g or less added for the main list